Updated on June 13, 2017

 file_get_contents does not allow changing implementation as it is a procedural/static call making use of global state.

 Library number 8234803417 that does this exact thing?
 Probably not.
 The philosophy behind this library is to provide a very basic interface (

 FileFetcher) that while insufficient for plenty of use cases, is ideal for a great many, in particular replacing procedural

 file_get_contents calls.
 The provided implementations are to facilitate testing and common generic tasks around the actual file fetching.
 You are encouraged to create your own core file fetching implementation in your codebase, presumably an adapter to a library that focuses on this task such as Guzzle.

 So what is in it then?
-The library provides two trivial implementations of the
+The library provides several trivial implementations of the

 FileFetcher interface at its heart: